FrancescoLomastro/Challenge-Artificial-Neural-Networks-and-Deep-Learning-PoliMI/readme.md

 - 6: Neutrophil
 - 7: Platelet

+🐍 This repository contains all [python notebooks](/Challenge%201%20-%20Image%20Classification/Notebooks/) we used

-📚 A final [report](/Challenge%201%20-%20Image%20Classification/Report_Challenge_1_ANNDL.pdf) is available in which all the phases of the project are described
+📚 This repository contains a final [report](/Challenge%201%20-%20Image%20Classification/Report_Challenge_1_ANNDL.pdf) is available in which all the phases of the project are described

 🏆 At the end of the challenge, we reached an accuracy of 0.86 on the real Test set.
 We obtained a score of 5.5/5.5 for this challenge.